-Every Member who obtained Instructor Licence designation after September 2019 is required to provide proof of one Association approved upgrade every year (based on date of licensing) to the Association office to be kept on file.
+Every Member that obtained Instructor licence designation after September 2019 is required to provide proof of one Association approved upgrade every year (based on date of issuance) to the Association office to be kept on file.
+Note: the Association does not automatically receive confirmation of attendance at professional development classes from distributors, reps, companies, etc.

-To obtain a Specific Master Cosmetologist Instructor licence (Nail Technician, Make-Up Artist, Body Hair Removal, Eyelashes), Cosmetologists are required to complete three (3) years of active work as a Specific Cosmetologist in a registered cosmetology establishment and meet any other requirements as may be determined by the Association.
+To obtain a Specific Master Cosmetologist Instructor licence (Nail Technician, Make-Up Artist, Body Hair Removal, Eyelash Enhancements), Cosmetologists are required to complete three (3) years of active work as a Specific Cosmetologist in a registered cosmetology establishment and meet any other requirements as may be determined by the Association.